Ferencvárosi TC–Újpest FC rivalry: 2015- : Magyar Kupa-Final, Record-winning Ferencváros, winless Újpest

+overall 33rd national title, after defeating Újpest 2–1 on Gameweek 29.

 Both clubs are named after the areas in the city they play in, Ferencváros play in the 9th district Ferencváros just south of the city centre. Újpest play in the 4th district of Újpest to the north of the city.
 Traditionally MTK were Ferencváros main rival with both clubs dominating early Hungarian football.
 Once Újpest turned professional in the mid-1920s they became a successful side (totally dominating the league in the 1930s and 1970s).

 On the day of the match police have to defend the public from the aggressive supporters of the two clubs.
 Therefore, the Line 3 of the Budapest Metro is controlled by the police and special carriages are provided before and after the match.
-The purple-white supporters of the Újpest FC get on at the Újpest-Központ metro station which is the closest metro station to the Szusza Ferenc Stadium.
+The purple-white supporters of the Újpest FC get on at the Újpest–Központ metro station which is the closest metro station to the Szusza Ferenc Stadium.
 They get off at the Népliget metro station which is next to the Albert Stadion.
 The journey usually ends up in aggression and vandalism caused by the police and exaggerated by the media.

 On 4 April 2015, the ultras of both sides announced their boycott on the 2014–15 Hungarian League derby at the Groupama Arena.

 Before the 2014–15 Hungarian League Ferencváros-Újpest match the mayor of Újpest, Zsolt Wintermantel said that "without spectators there is no derby".
-Wintermantel also signed the letter which announces that Újpest fans do not attand the derby due to the regulations at the entrance of the newly built Groupama Arena.
+Wintermantel also signed the letter which announces that Újpest fans do not attend the derby due to the regulations at the entrance of the newly built Groupama Arena.

+On 19 May 2024, Ferencváros beat Újpest 2-0 and set a record of winning 16 consecutive derbies.

+The two sides have met in 243 1st Division games, with Ferencváros winning 119, and Újpest winning 61 of them.
+Ferencváros have handed Újpest the most league losses out of all Hungarian teams by a wide margin.
+MTK, who have the second most league victories over UTE have got exactly 20 fewer wins against the 4th district team, than Ferencváros.